metabrainz/listenbrainz-server/docs/developers/devel-env.rst

     cp listenbrainz/config.py.sample listenbrainz/config.py

-Don't change anything in config.py.sample.
-Next, open the file with your favorite text editor and look for this section.
+Now, open the new config.py file (don’t change config.py.sample) with your favorite text editor and look for this section.

 .. code-block:: yaml